class-proxima/Improved-Actor-Relation-Graph-based-Group-Activity-Recognition/README.md

     ```shell
     # collective dataset
+    update the stage1_model_path (path of the base model checkpoint) in config.py, and then run the script below:
     python scripts/train_collective_stage2.py
     ```

 3. Test: Test the result using test video clips.
     ```shell
     # collective dataset
+    update the stage2_model_path (path of the GCN model checkpoint) in config.py, and then run the script below:
     python scripts/test_collective.py
     ```